 In row-major ordering, all the rows of the two-dimensional array are stored in the memory contiguously.
 The memory allocation for the array seen in the preceding image is shown in row-major order as follows:

-The first row of the array is completely saved in memory, followed by the second row of the array, and so on until the last row of the array is completely recorded in memory.
+The first row of the array is completely saved in memory, then the second row, and so on until the last row of the array is completely saved in memory.

 Column Major Order